double-great/alt-text/README.md

 ### Alt text contains problematic words

 Warning: `Alt text should not contain "<picture of|photo of|photograph of|image of|graphic of|screenshot of|photo:|photographer:>"`

+- ✅ A child holding a photograph.
+- 🚫 A picture of a child holding a photograph.

 Usually, there’s no need to include words like “image”, “icon”, or “picture” in the alt text.
 People who can see will know this already, and screen readers announce the presence of an image.